bt3gl/building_blog/content/post_malone.md

 * **Field of view**: measured in degrees, is the extent of the observable world that is seen at any given moment (humans have a FOV of around 180°, but most HMDs offer between 50 and 110°).

-* **Latency**: In VR, a 20 millisecond latency is considered low and acceptable for a comfortable experience.
+* **Latency**: In VR, a 20-millisecond latency is considered low and acceptable for a comfortable experience.

 * **Haptics**: recreate the sense of touch by applying forces, vibrations, or motions to the user, through feedback devices (example, vibrating game controllers).